mileto808-collab/MeterFlo-Server/replit.md

 - **Assignment Field Migration**: Removed legacy `assigned_to` text column from database schema.
 Assignment is now handled by two separate ID-based fields: `assigned_user_id` (references users table) and `assigned_group_id` (references user_groups table).
 Work order forms use separate dropdowns for user and group assignment.
 Schema updated in projectDb.ts and shared/schema.ts.
 Frontend updated in project-work-orders.tsx and search-reports.tsx to display assigned names from IDs.
 - **File Storage Folder Naming**: Work order file uploads now create folders named after the customer work order ID (`customer_wo_id`) instead of the internal work order ID.
 Backward compatibility maintained: if a legacy folder exists (using numeric ID), files continue to be stored there.
 Implemented in `server/fileStorage.ts` with `legacyWorkOrderId` fallback parameter.
 - **Completed Status Validation**: Work orders cannot be set to "Completed" status unless all required fields are filled: Old Meter ID, Old Meter Reading, New Meter ID, New Meter Reading, New GPS, Signature, Signature Name, and Attachments.
 Validation enforced on both frontend and backend.
+- **CompletedAt Automation**: Work orders automatically set `completedAt` timestamp when status changes to "Completed".
+Uses `isCompletedStatus()` helper that recognizes both status codes (e.g., "02") and status labels (e.g., "Completed") by querying the work_order_statuses table.
+- **Subrole-Driven RBAC**: Major refactoring of role-based access control.
+The main role (`admin`, `user`, `customer`) is now auto-derived from the subrole's `baseRole` property.
+The "Administrator" subrole automatically sets role to "admin"; all other internal user subroles set role to "user".
+Users page UI simplified: no direct "Admin" role option; users select "Internal User" or "Customer" as type, then choose access level (subrole).
+The `getRoleForSubrole()` method accepts a fallback role parameter for users without a subrole assigned.

 ### Key Design Patterns
 - **Storage Interface**: `IStorage` interface in `storage.ts` abstracts database operations, making it testable and swappable